 Preface

-AI as a Clinical Tool, Not a Replacement
+AI as a Clinical Tool, Not a Revolution

-Medicine has always been about pattern recognition—correlating symptoms with diagnoses, identifying subtle findings that distinguish one condition from another, synthesizing vast amounts of information to make critical decisions under uncertainty.
+Medicine has always been about pattern recognition: correlating symptoms with diagnoses, identifying subtle findings that distinguish one condition from another, processing vast amounts of information to make critical decisions under uncertainty.

-Artificial intelligence is entering clinical medicine not as a replacement for physician judgment, but as a new category of tool that amplifies our pattern-recognition capabilities in ways previously impossible.
+Artificial intelligence is entering clinical medicine not as a revolution that will replace physicians, but as a new category of tool that requires the same critical evaluation we apply to any clinical intervention.

 The challenge isn’t whether AI will transform medical practice.
 It already has.
 Algorithms interpret chest X-rays and detect pneumonia.
 Deep learning models analyze pathology slides and identify malignancies.
 Natural language processing extracts insights from electronic health records.
 Clinical decision support systems recommend evidence-based treatments.